-This member gives both the symbol table index, with respect to which the move must be made, and the size of the object to be moved in bytes.
-The lower 8 bits of the member holds the size and the upper bytes hold the symbol index.
-The size can be 1, 2, 4 or 8.
+This member provides both the symbol table index, with respect to which the initialization is applied, together with the size, in bytes, of the offset being initialized.
+The lower 8 bits of the member define the size, which can be 1, 2, 4 or 8.
+The upper bytes define the symbol index.